 Everything that comes from God will be in opposition to evil and is clothed with humility.
 Does the media you consume make arrogance appear admirable?
 Arrogance by the way is false confidence in the flesh and the things of the world.
-Do they praise themselves?
+Do your favorite personalities praise themselves?
 Could you describe them as humble?
 Do they uphold anything more than they do God?
 Do they inspire you to be a better person?
 What is the nature of their language, is it decent?
+Do they dress modestly?

 “My fruit (the outcome of my ways) is better than the purest gold, and what I produce is better than choice silver.”

 This is crucial.
 Whatever path you follow will show you itself whether it is right or wrong.
 When we follow God’s direction we will face challenges, that is clear and to be expected (Matthew 7:14).
 However, the fruit is something different.
-For instance as we walk with God we become better people; we have peace of mind, we operate with honesty, we are kind and helpful towards others.
+For instance as we walk with God we become better people; we have peace of mind, we operate with honesty, have good morals, are kind and helpful towards others.
 Yes, we will not be perfect but always moving towards becoming better.

 On the other hand if we are selfish, always troubled, feeling empty, easily offended, untrustworthy, contentious, and stressed-out then it is proof that we chose the wrong path.
 This is where every path other than God’s leads.

 “From eternity I was appointed, from the beginning, from before the world existed.”